Mirasol Springs

 Land Stewardship

 Responsible land development begins with an intimate knowledge of the land and its waters.
 As we embark on the next phase of land stewardship, we do so carrying a land ethic that extends well beyond the construction site and seeks to restore and increase biological diversity to the areas most impacted by those who preceded us.
 Mirasol Springs will strive to ensure environmentally thoughtful development and land conservation throughout the entirety of the project.
-Revegetation and reestablishing native plant diversity is fundamental to this objective at construction sites as well as in grasslands that have been historically disturbed by traditional agricultural practices and overgrazing.
+Revegetation and reestablishing native plant diversity is fundamental to this objective.

-Our goals will be to increase biodiversity, improve ecological function, remove and replace invasive species, improve soil health and its ability to absorb and store water, curb erosion and sediment flow, increase nutrient cycling, improve habitat functions, and mitigate hazards from flooding, wildfire and drought.
+Our goal is to increase biodiversity, improve ecological function, remove and replace invasive species, improve soil health and its ability to absorb and store water, curb erosion and sediment flow, increase nutrient cycling, improve habitat functions, and mitigate hazards from flooding, wildfire and drought.

 Agricultural Operations

-The farm is central to the Mirasol Springs hospitality experience but also a case study in land conservation on the property.
-The 15 acre plot will be a fully organic facility using a bio intensive farming method so that run-off has zero impact.
+The working farm is central to the Mirasol Springs experience but also fundamental to the land conservation on the property.
+The 1.5-acre plot will be a fully organic facility using a bio-intensive farming method designed to produce maximum yield on a small plot of land.
 Bio-intensive farming increases soil moisture absorption and retention, requires fewer inputs, and produces healthier, resilient crops with no need for harmful pesticides or fertilizers.
-Deeper soil, enriched with compost and other organic matter, supports a richer, more biodiverse soil biology that serves in part to contain nutrients vital to crops but harmful to streams and rivers.
+Deeper soil, enriched with compost and other organic matter, supports a richer, more biodiverse soil that serves in part to contain nutrients vital to crops but harmful to streams and rivers.

 Landscape Restoration